jakears93/chip8emulator/README.md

 ## Next Steps
 -------------
-1)   Next I plan to implement sound and make sure that the two timers DT and ST are fully functional.
-Audio will be processed via SDL as was graphics and input.
+1)   Sound implemented as a printf("\a") currently.
+I will eventually upgrade to SDL audio to make the emulator more portable.

 2)   Finally, I plan to clean up the code a little bit better; remove use of global variables and remove unused functions/checks that were previously used tot debug.
 I tried to do this already and for example, pass the display buffer as a pointer but for reasons beyond my current understanding, performance took a drastic penalty, running at what I could visually estimate as about 60fps even at frame rate settings 1000 or higher.